 Note: Licensure is required to practice massage therapy in the state of Utah and Idaho.

 You’ll learn from expert instructors who bring their real-world experience to you.
 You’ll also enjoy small class sizes and hands-on learning experiences, including in our fully equipped massage labs.
 In addition to learning massage techniques, you’ll also gain sales, communication and other practical skills that will help you succeed in business.
 Through your coursework, you’ll learn about:

-Prerequisite or Concurrent: NS150.
-Students explore advanced human anatomy and physiology emphasizing the structures, functions and pathophysiology of the eleven body systems as they relate to massage therapy practitioners.
+You’ll explore advanced human anatomy and physiology emphasizing the structures, functions, and pathophysiology of the eleven body systems as they relate to massage therapy practitioners.

 Acceptance and successful progression through the Massage Therapy program does not ensure licensure eligibility.
 The Utah Division of Occupational Professional Licensing (DOPL) requires licensure for massage therapists and makes final determination on eligibility to sit for state licensing exams and issuance of a license to practice massage therapy.
 Applicants who have been convicted of a felony or has a history of mental illness or drug abuse should contact the Bureau Manager for Massage Therapy at DOPL to discuss their eligibility to be licensed.